DiFFreight Blog What is CFS in logistics and how does it work

 A Container Freight Station (CFS) is an important link in the logistics chain, especially for entrepreneurs using the LCL model, i.e., consolidated shipping.
 For profitable purchasing, we recommend using the service of finding suppliers in China.

-- Security of goods during storage and transportation.
+Safety of goods during storage and transportation.
+Repacking, loading, and unloading increase the risk of damage.

-- Reduced port congestion: the warehouse serves as an alternative storage space for containers outside the docks.
+Reduced port congestion: the warehouse serves as an alternative storage site for containers outside the docks.
+Reduced “visibility,” meaning a lack of precise tracking.
+Movement data are general and may be unavailable until deconsolidation.

-An important question: who pays for freight and services?
-This depends on the Incoterms conditions.
-Costs are borne by the sender, receiver, or shipping line.
+An important question is — who pays for freight and services?
+It depends on the Incoterms delivery conditions.
+The expenses are borne by the shipper, the consignee, or the shipping line.

-Under FOB (Free On Board), the receiver pays the costs.
-Under CIF/CFR conditions, the cost is included in the overall shipping tariff.
-Under DDP (Delivered Duty Paid), the sender bears the costs.
+Under FOB (Free On Board), the costs are paid by the consignee.
+Under CIF/CFR, the cost is included in the overall freight rate.
+Under DDP (Delivered Duty Paid), the costs are borne by the shipper.

-The designation CFS on a sea bill of lading means that the cost of the station's services is not included in the freight and must be paid additionally.
-Whether or not CFS services are included needs to be clarified with the agent you are working with.
+The CFS notation in a sea bill of lading indicates that the cost of terminal services is not included in the freight and must be paid separately.
+Whether CFS services are included or not should be clarified with the agent you are working with.

 Difference between CFS and terms CY, LCL, FCL